agnesnatasya/assise/README.md

 Assise uses a userspace file system library -- LibFS -- that intercepts POSIX calls and turns them into function calls, allowing reads and writes to be served using loads and stores to local NVM caches.
 We use a daemon called SharedFS to coordinate linearizable state among LibFS processes via leases.
 Our filesystem provides near-instantaneous application fail-over onto a hot replica that mirrors an application local file system cache in the replica.

+This fork of Assise is a modification of the original Assise implementation.
+It uses an LSM tree as the data structure of the implementation.
+More details on the design can be found [here](https://github.com/agnesnatasya/assise/blob/master/Assise_LSM_Presentation.pdf)

 Our [OSDI paper](https://wreda.github.io/papers/assise-osdi20.pdf) describes our system in detail.

 To cite us, you can use the following BibTex entry: